ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

     t2.join()
 ```

-### ThreadPoolExecutor: a popular used Thread Pool
+### ThreadPoolExecutor: a popular used thread pool

 A `thread pool` maintains multiple threads waiting for tasks to be allocated for `concurrent` execution by the supervising program.
 By maintaining a pool of threads, the model increases performance and avoids latency in execution due to frequent creation and destruction of threads for short-lived tasks.
 The number of available threads is tuned to the computing resources available to the program, such as a parallel task queue after completion of execution.